stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Update to the current series (4.5) of yahnis-elsts/plugin-update-checker (paid versions)
 * TWEAK: The "follow this link to refresh your (licensing) connection)" (paid versions) link was not functioning
 * TWEAK: Alert the user in the UI if they have activated a storage destination without any settings
+* TWEAK: Refactor the remote storage logging code in the S3, Email, Remote send, Backblaze, WebDAV, UpdraftVault, FTP, Google Cloud and Azure modules
+* FEATURE: Ability to purchase UpdraftVault subscriptions, including a new 5GB 1 month trial, directly from the UpdraftVault settings
 * TWEAK: If a directory is not found during a restore but the parent directory is then, where relevant, UpdraftPlus will automatically try to create the missing directory
 * TWEAK: Use the correct nonce name when requesting filesystem credentials if needing the WP_Filesystem API to delete old directories
 * TWEAK: Regression in 1.16.6 - certain types of final errors stopped being shown in the final report and had to be read from the log file